ericenouen/ericenouen.github.io/index.md

 title: About Me
 ---

 I'm a fourth year undergraduate at The Ohio State University studying Computer Science with a specialization in Artificial Intelligence.
-I love learning about the field of AI in any way I can, and love tackling hard research problems to find a solution.
+I love learning about the field of AI in any way I can, and tackling hard research problems to find a solution.

 My research has focused on **trustworthy machine learning**.
 There are many pillars underlying the goal of trustworthy ML: fairness, security, explainability, robustness, and responsibility.
 Improving on these core principles will be crucial for creating systems that benefit the society they are deployed in.